Pedro Reyes (footballer): Playing career

+Born in Antofagasta, Chile, Reyes is a product of local club, Deportes Antofagasta, and was promoted to the first team in 1991, under Andrija Perčić.

 He was capped 55 times and scored four goals for the Chile national team between 1994 and 2001, including four games at the 1998 FIFA World Cup.
 In that tournament, Chile played to a 2-2 tie with Italy.
 In the 2000 Summer Olympics, Reyes helped Chile capture the bronze in football.

 He retired on 1 May 2008.
 In his last match, he played with his World Cup's teammates Iván Zamorano, José Luis Sierra, Jorge Contreras, Javier Margas among others.
 The match was in Estadio Regional, Antofagasta.

 Coaching career

 Reyes graduated as a football manager at the INAF (National Football Institute), alongside former footballers such as Dante Poli, Héctor Robles, among others.
 He has mainly developed his career as assistant of José Luis Sierra in Colo-Colo, Unión Española, Al-Ittihad.
 Shabab Al-Ahli and Palestino.

 In December 2022, he assumed as coach of the Unión Española youth team.

+In August 2026, Reyes joined the technical staff of the Colo-Colo academy based in Providencia commune.